Rachel Cook Wears Nothing But A Thong

 “Omg that is absolutely gorgeous,” gushed a fourth admirer.

-Rachel often posts bold photos to her Instagram page, and shared another update a week ago that was of herself going pantless and flaunting her booty.
-That time, she wore a towel in her hair, a white bra, and thigh-high black stockings and held a glass of wine in her right hand.
-She threw up the peace sign with her left hand and glanced back at the camera with a coy expression on her face.
-The image was in black-and-white.
+Rachel often posts bold photos to her Instagram page, and shared another update a week ago where she went pantless and flaunted her booty.
+That time, she wore her hair up in a towel, and she rocked a white bra and thigh-high black stockings.
+She held a glass of wine in her right hand and offered up the peace sign with her left hand.
+Rachel glanced back at the camera with a coy expression on her face.
+The image was in black and white.